HMdb.org THE HISTORICAL

 Inscription.
 Designed to preserve part of the original gracious character of the Mansion Hill area, the Period Garden Park incorporated historical elements that complement its two landmark neighbors, the Elisha Keyes House and the Timothy Brown House.
 The combination of grassy areas and large planted beds occurred frequently in early Madison domestic gardens.
 Curvilinear forms, brick walkways, carved sandstone step decorations and iron fencing were also familiar elements.
 When a thirty-unit apartment building was planned for this site, the former lawn of the Elisha Keyes House, neighborhood residents, downtown businesses and interested citizens from around the city worked and contributed to the historic park fund to create this garden.
 City and state officials cooperated to secure state and federal funds for part of the purchase price.
 The park was developed and is maintained by the City Parks Division.
 It was dedicated on May 8, 1977 by the Board of the Park Commissioners and the Madison Landmarks Commission.

 Location.
 43° 4.725′ N, 89° 23.186′ W. Marker is in Madison, Wisconsin, in Dane County.
-Marker is at the intersection of East Gorham Street and North Pinckney Street, on the right when traveling west on East Gorham Street.
-Click for map.
-Marker is at or near this postal address: 102 East Gorham Street, Madison WI 53703, United States of America.
+Marker is at the intersection of East Gorham Street and North Pinckney Street, on the right

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Mansion Hill Historic District (here, next to this marker); Timothy Brown House (a few steps from this marker); Keyes House (within shouting distance of this marker); Bashford House (within shouting distance of this marker); Pierce House (about 300 feet away, in a direct line); Kendall House (about 300 feet away); Old Governor's Mansion (about 400 feet away); Keenan House (about 400 feet away).
-Click for a list of all markers in Madison.
+Mansion Hill Historic District (here, next to this marker); Timothy Brown House (a few steps from this marker); Keyes House (within shouting distance of this marker); Bashford House (within shouting distance of this marker); Pierce House (about 300 feet away, measured in a direct line); Kendall House (about 300 feet away); Old Governor's Mansion (about 400 feet away); Keenan House (about 400 feet away).
+Touch for a list and map of all markers in Madison.

 Also see . . .
 History of the Park.
 History of the Park's Development, From Park News, Fall 2002.
 Includes photos of the Elisha Keyes House, Keenan Home and additional park features.
 (Submitted on December 6, 2010.)

-By William J. Toman, December 4, 2010
+Photographed By William J. Toman, December 4, 2010

 3. Period Garden Park Marker